 Locust Projects is committed to supporting the creation and presention of ambitious new work.
 Existing work is not accepted for Open Calls.
 Proposals for new, installation-based work that has never been presented before should specifically be designed for our Project Room.
 We present visual artists working in any medium and any stage in their career as long as the work they propose for Locust Projects demonstrably pushes their practice in new directions as part of our mission to invite risk-taking and experimentation.
 Existing work is not accepted for Open Calls.
 Collectives and artist collaborations are encouraged to apply as long as the work is presented as a singular vision, budgets remain the same.
 Artists addressing social justice issues including race, identity, gender parity, basic needs, climate change, environmental advocacy, and more, through their projects are encouraged.
 Final projects are realized with support from a collaborative environment and supportive Locust Projects staff.

 PROJECT ROOM OPEN CALL OPPORTUNITY

-- Solo exhibition of ambitious and new, installation-based work created specifically for Locust Projects Project Room (approx. 400 square feet) *highlighted in green on the floorplan
+- Solo exhibition of ambitious and new, installation-based work created specifically for Locust Projects Project Room (approx. 400 square feet) floorplan to come

 - Community engagement with the public through public programs or activations (i.e. conversation, collaboration, performance)